apollosbangalu/bundesliga-coach-rag-chatbot/README.md

 ## Contact

-For questions or issues, please refer to the coding challenge document "Coding Challenge - KE.pdf" in the repository in the folder "coding challenge document".
+For questions or issues, please refer to the coding challenge document [**Coding Challenge - KE.pdf**](./coding%20challenge%20document/Coding%20Challenge%20-%20KE.pdf) in the repository in the folder "coding challenge document".